 “Let your emotions flow.
 Laugh if you wish to.
 Cry if you want.”
 I almost giggled thinking of our naughty secret from last evening.
-The spouse and I had polished off the pizza that the children had set aside for the next day and they still didn’t know about that.
+As the instructor kept chanting soothing words, I began dreaming of my bed at home, and wondered why I feel sleepy during meditation.

 That is me.
-And, then there is the spouse; the opposite of me, as far as religion and spirituality are concerned.
-The spouse is a card-carrying religious person, in fact, a judicious mix of religious and spiritual.
+And, then there is my spouse; the opposite of me, as far as religion and spirituality are concerned.
+He is a card-carrying religious person, in fact, a judicious mix of religious and spiritual.

 Too many thoughts